torch/argcheck/README.md

 (where `...` is the actual content of x and msg).
-This translates to `foobar(object, {x=..., msg=...})`, which is not a regular named function call, given that the `object` itself should not be treated as a named argument.
-Argcheck will handle such calls, provided the name of the object argument is `self`, in the rule definition.
+This translates to `foobar(object, {x=..., msg=...})`, which is not a regular named function call, given that the `object` itself should not be treated as a named argument. `argcheck` will handle such calls, provided the name of the object argument is `self`, in the rule definition.
 For e.g.:
 ```lua
 local object = {checksum=1234567} -- the object is just a table here